 Chapter 6.
-Best practices for running containers using local sources
+Best practices for running containers by using local sources

 You can access content hosted in an internal registry that requires a custom Transport Layer Security (TLS) root certificate, when running RHEL bootc images.

-There are two options available to install content to a container by using only local resources:
+To install content to a container by using only local resources, you can use one of the following options:

-• Bind mounts: Use for example -v /etc/pki:/etc/pki to override the container’s store with the host’s.
+• Bind mounts: Override the container’s store with the host’s.

 • Derived image: Create a new container image with your custom certificates by building it using a Containerfile.

-You can use the same techniques to run a bootc-image-builder` container or a bootc container when appropriate.
+You can use these techniques to run a bootc-image-builder container or a bootc container when appropriate.

 Use bound mounts to override the container’s store with the host’s.